- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 Get Outside

-Frontiers in Psychology published a study which concluded that increased immune function was the most likely reason why time spent in nature reduces your risk of a whole list of diseases and conditions.14
+Frontiers in Psychology published a study which concluded that increased immune function was the most likely reason why time spent in nature reduces your risk of a whole list of diseases and conditions.13

 Bonus points if you do some sort of movement while you’re out like taking a walk.
-This can be a huge help in stress reduction as well as a change of scenery if you have ansty kids at home.
+This can be a huge help in stress reduction as well as a change of scenery.

 Connect With Community